CleverCloud/documentation/content/doc/administrate/log-management.md

 ```

 As with the `logs` command, you can specify `--before` and `--after` flags.
-If no options are specified, the logs will be displayed continuously.
+If no options are specified, the logs display continuously.

 If you need to change the output you can specify the `--format` flag with one of these values: